AfterPythonOrg/afterpython/afterpython/doc/project_website.md

 use a full web ui framework ([Svelte]) to wrap the content and escape the scope of MyST

+## Homepage
+Currently only your `README.md` is used as the homepage.

 ### API Reference
 use pdoc
 ### FAQs